INTRODUCTION

 The Montgomery County Revenue Authority has authority to issue revenue bonds and to otherwise finance projects through notes and mortgages with land and improvements serving as collateral.
 These are paid through revenues of the Authority's several enterprises, which include golf courses and the Montgomery County Airpark.

-The County also uses the Revenue Authority as a conduit for alternative CIP funding arrangements for swim centers and the construction of the Montgomery County Conference Center.
+The County government also uses the Revenue Authority as a conduit for alternative CIP funding arrangements for swim centers and previously for the construction of the Montgomery County Conference Center.
 The County has entered into long-term leases with the Revenue Authority, and the County lease payments fund the debt service on these Revenue Authority bonds.

 Other specialized bonds are used to finance a variety of public infrastructure, including water distribution and sewage collection lines and required support facilities, stormwater management, and affordable housing.
 These bonds are paid from non-tax sources including user charges and mortgages, which also cover all operating costs.